Eugenie Sage: Minister in the Sixth Labour Government, 2017–2020

+Final term and retirement

 During the 2020 New Zealand election that was held on 17 October, Sage was re-elected to Parliament on the party list.
 She also contested the Banks Peninsula electorate and came third place behind Labour's Tracey McLellan and National's Catherine Chu.
 She was not retained as a minister in the Government's second term and was instead appointed chairperson of Parliament's environment committee as part of the cooperation agreement between the Labour Party and the Green Party.
-She was also appointed the Green Party spokesperson for conservation, emergency management, the environment, forestry, land information, three waters and oceans and fisheries.
+She was also appointed the Green Party spokesperson for conservation, emergency management, the environment, forestry, land information, three waters, and oceans and fisheries.
 On 9 November 2020, Sage was granted retention of the title "The Honourable" for life, in recognition of her term as a member of the Executive Council.

 A member's bill in Sage's name was drawn from the ballot and introduced into Parliament in August 2022.
 The Crown Minerals (Prohibition of Mining) Amendment Bill would prevent new permits being granted on conservation land and prevent all coal-mining permits from being granted on any land from 2025.
 Four years prior, when Sage was Conservation Minister, the Government had indicated it would not grant new permits for mining on conservation land.
 Public consultation on the issue was intended to be carried out from September 2018; however, in early 2020 Sage acknowledged that it had not been possible for Labour, the Greens and New Zealand First to agree on a discussion document.
 The policy was not progressed before the 2020 election and was dropped when Labour was re-elected without requiring Green Party support.
-Sage's member's bill will be considered in 2023 but Labour signalled it will not support it.
+Sage's member's bill was considered in 2023 but was defeated at first reading.

 In late November 2022, Sage convinced the Labour Party to support a Green Party amendment that the Water Services Bill set a 60% parliamentary threshold for privatising public water assets.
 This entrenchment clause was controversial and attracted criticism from the opposition National and ACT parties, and the New Zealand Law Society.
 In early December 2022, Leader of the House and Labour MP Chris Hipkins announced that the anti-privatisation entrenchment clause would be removed.
 Due to the removal of the anti-privatisation clause, Sage and her fellow Green MPs withdrew their support for the Water Services Entities Bill, which passed with the sole support of the Labour Party on 7 December 2022.

 In late December 2022, Sage announced she would not be contesting the upcoming 2023 election.
+Following the 2023 general election, Sage concluded her 12-year term as an MP.